hypercore-protocol/walkthroughs/hypercore/README.md

 A Hypercore can only have a __single writer, on a single machine__ -- the creator of the Hypercore is the only person who can modify to it, because they're the only one with the private key.
 That said, the writer can replicate to __many readers__, in a manner similar to BitTorrent.

-Unlike with BitTorrent, a Hypercore can be modified after its initial creation, and peers can receive live notifications whenever a Hypercore has grown.
+Unlike with BitTorrent, a Hypercore can be modified after its initial creation, and peers can receive live notifications whenever the writer adds new blocks.

 In this walkthrough, we'll create two Hypercores: one writable and one that's a read-only clone of the first, which will simulate a remote peer.
 We'll then show you how to initiate replication between the two cores, and have the reader download and display live updates.